 Well, he is not the first black president because the first black president is yet to come.

-And he is not an impeachment is what black people want.
+And impeachment is what black people want.

-They want him out of the white house.
+They want him out of the White House.

 Well, no, no, that's not entirely true.